-Three typical frequency spectra can be identified in Fig. B.1, Fig. B.2 and Fig. B.3.
+Three typical frequency spectra can be identified in Fig. 2, Fig. 3 and Fig. 4.

-Fig. B.1 Frequency Spectrum Of The Currents At The Output Terminals Of A 6-Pulse Block-Type Current-Source Converter f1 = 50 Hz
+Fig. 2 Frequency Spectrum of the Currents at the Output Terminals of a 6-Pulse Block-Type Current-Source Converter f1 = 50 Hz

-Fig. B.2 Frequency Spectrum Of The Voltages At The Terminals Of A Type A Voltage Source Converter (Characterized By Pronounced Spikes Close To The Switching Frequency And Its Multiples) f1 = 50 Hz, fs = 3 kHz.
+Fig. 3 Frequency Spectrum of the Voltages at the Terminals of a Type A Voltage Source Converter (Characterized by Pronounced Spikes Close to the Switching Frequency and its Multiples) f1 = 50 Hz, fs = 3 kHz.

-Fig. B.3 Frequency Spectrum Of The Voltages Of A Type B Voltage-Source Converter (Characterized By A Broad Voltage Spectrum Without Pronounced Spikes) f1 = 50 Hz, fs Average = 4,5 kHz
+Fig. 4 Frequency Spectrum of the Voltages of a Type B Voltage-Source Converter (Characterized by a Broad Voltage Spectrum Without Pronounced Spikes) f1 = 50 Hz, fs Average = 4,5 kHz

 Specific considerations are necessary when the spectrum deviates significantly from a typical spectrum.